 But the novel is more than an extraordinary range of fictions; it is a closely observed account of life and experience.
 The apartment block’s one hundred rooms are arranged in a magic square, and the book as a whole is peppered with a staggering range of literary puzzles and allusions, acrostics, problems of chess and logic, crosswords, and mathematical formula.
-All are there for the reader to solve in the best tradition of the detective novel.
+All are there for the reader to solve.

 In this wondrously optimistic book, he sidles through the lives of the inhabitants of a single Paris apartment block and manages to convey scintillas of every aspect of the human condition—proving that, while ultimately without point, life is a continuum rich beyond belief, and so very well worth living.